Engineering

 Development and Experimentation

 For prompt engineering, testing model quality, and running small-batch inference, you don't need datacenter GPUs.
 Most models up to 32B parameters fit on a single RTX 4090 with INT4 quantization.
-Larger models (70B) fit on an A100 80GB.
+Larger models (70B) fit on a single A100 80GB.

 Single-Model Production Inference